tversteeg5/GEO4-2528_Thesis/README.md

 ## What is included

-The repository contains the following notebooks:
+The repository contains the following notebooks, which are located in the folder `thesis-main`:

 ### `pressure_loss_max_m.ipynb`